Back to Connecticut

 Plain English Breakdown

-Designating State Symbols and Birthplace of Boys and Girls Clubs
+Designating Connecticut as Birthplace of Boys and Girls Clubs, State Amphibian, and State Rock

-This act designates Connecticut as the birthplace of the Boys and Girls Club movement, names the spring peeper as the state amphibian, and Housatonic marble as the state rock.
+This law designates Connecticut as the birthplace of the Boys and Girls Club movement, names the spring peeper as the state amphibian, and selects Housatonic marble as the state rock.

 What This Bill Does

-• Designates Connecticut as the birthplace of the Boys and Girls Clubs of America, which began in Hartford in 1860 with the founding of the Dashaway Club by Mary Goodwin, Alice Goodwin, Elizabeth Hamersley, and Louisa Bushnell.
+• Designates Connecticut as the birthplace of the Boys and Girls Club movement because it began in Hartford in 1860 with the founding of the Dashaway Club by Mary Goodwin, Alice Goodwin, Elizabeth Hamersley, and Louisa Bushnell to provide boys with safe opportunities.

-• Names the spring peeper (Pseudacris crucifer) as the official state amphibian.
+• Names the spring peeper (Pseudacris crucifer) as the state amphibian.

-• Makes Housatonic marble the official state rock.
+• Designates Housatonic marble as the state rock.

 Who It Names or Affects